| Duration: | 10 Day(s) - 9 Night(s) |

 Enough Cash:

-• There are only few banks in Lhasa and Shigatse such as Bank of China, China Construction Bank, and Agricultural Bank of China due to the limited conditions.
-Thus tourists are suggested to take enough cash instead of credit card.
-You can exchange for cash in such banks but foreign currency exchanging service only offered by Bank of China and a few hotels.
-It’s not convenient to withdraw money in other area of Tibet and even only cash can be accepted.
+Thus, tourists are advised to take enough cash instead of a credit card.
+You can exchange for cash in such banks, but foreign currency exchange service is only offered by the Bank of China and a few hotels.
+It’s not convenient to withdraw money in other areas of Tibet, and even only cash can be accepted.

 High Altitude Sickness:

-• The high altitude sickness is a normal phenomenon on plateau, and you shouldn’t be too worried about it.
+The high altitude sickness is a normal phenomenon on plateau, and you shouldn’t be too worried about it.
 Generally, these symptoms would disappear in one or two days after you adapt to the plateau environment.
-You should sleep enough and drink much water.
-During the adjustment period, you should not do some violent activities; appropriate clothes should be worn so as to prevent yourself from the cold.
+You should sleep enough and drink a lot of water.
+During the adjustment period, you should not engage in any violent activities; appropriate clothes should be worn to protect yourself from the cold.

 Political Issues: